codaxy/curriculum/sass/css-guide.md

 >
 > ⚠️ **Note**
 >
-> You can't apply transition to all CSS properties.
+> - You can't apply transition to all CSS properties.
 See the list of [animatable CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties).
+>
+> - **transition-delay: -400ms;**
+> You can use negative values for `transition-delay`: the transition will start as if it had already been playing for 400ms.

 <br />